jnorthrup/sphlib/README.txt

 It appears that some versions of the Java virtual machine from Sun (now Oracle) have a bug, in which the code for ECHO is not properly handled at runtime.
-To check whether your VM has the bug, run the fr.cryptohash.test.TestDigest application, preferably with the '-server' command-line flag (this is the default on x86_64 but not on i386).
+To check whether your VM has the bug, run the fr.cryptohash.check.ValidateDigests application, preferably with the '-server' command-line flag (this is the default on x86_64 but not on i386).

 Affected versions include at least 1.6.0_16.
 However, 1.6.0_19 and